datarza/DataViewExtenders/README.md

 2. Tuned and auto generating fields by DataType and preferences
 3. Auto determination of types with nullable

-#### SelectItemForm

-1. Prepared form for showing data and selecting row from tables and lists

-#### BitMaskCheckedListBox

-1. Control for showing and editing BitMasks

 ## Supported .NET Frameworks

 _DataViewExtenders_ uses special things that were introduced in .NET Framework 4.0: